 The next few years were an immense blur of diapers, graduate school, and very late nights for me trying to establish myself as a scholar.
 My New York experience served me well in that sense.
 Rather than staying up until 4am, I was just woken up every four hours, which seemed to be an improvement.
 But in those years between babies and school, I knew the odds were almost impossible for me to land an academic job.
 Twenty percent of PhDs get academic jobs, and that’s with the ability to travel anywhere and apply to more places than the one in your hometown where you got most of your degrees from, which is a huge no-no in academia, by the way.
 Going back into practice also seemed impossible – leaving practice is like a ball rolling down a hill and starting all over again after all those years away seemed so daunting.
 My economic cost-benefit analysis brain just couldn’t cost it out.
 I felt lost.
 I want to say – I loved being a stay-at-home mom and all the joys that come with it.
 But I refuse to forget how demoralizing a time that was for me career-wise, thinking about how hard I had worked and wondering if I was done.

 Studies have shown how women often plan on returning to the workforce after leaving for a short while to attend to familial needs, but then become stuck.
-The financial penalties for taking a time out are extraordinarily punishing and many women are lost in re-entry.
+The financial penalties for taking a time out are extraordinarily punishing and many women are lost upon re-entry.
 If this were a movie that could show the 100 different ways this could have turned out for me, 99 of them would have been me, no longer in the legal profession.
 And I don’t say that with any sense of pride whatsoever that I ended up staying.
-The choices should not be so hard for women to stay in the workforce.
+The choices women must make to stay in law should not be so hard.
 We should not have to be unicorns, superwomen, performing moonshots in order to get jobs that match our skills, and needing to transform ourselves to be valued.